Galois Theory HT25, Solvability by radicals

 \[g(t) := f _ {G \cdot \theta} (t^d)\]

 also lies in $F[t]$.
-Using the result that says and polynomial has a splitting field, choose a splitting field $M$ of $g$ containing $L$.
+Using the result that says any polynomial has a splitting field, choose a splitting field $M$ of $g$ containing $L$.

-We want to show that there is then an embedding $F _ r \hookrightarrow M$ (recall an embedding is an injective homomorphism) that makes the following diagram
+Recall in the above notation $K = F _ r$.
+We want to show that there is then an embedding $F _ r \hookrightarrow M$ (recall an embedding is an injective homomorphism) that makes the following diagram commute:

 If: